Ainsworth PTA strives to:

 Run For The Arts is an opportunity for schools to raise the funds that make it possible to bring artists into their classrooms, pay for field trips to see performances and exhibitions, and purchase art supplies.
 It is an annual jogathon conducted by individual schools throughout Oregon & SW Washington and coordinated by Young Audiences.
 Students secure pledges for laps run, earn points, win prizes and raise funds to ensure the arts are present in their school.

-This contest gives Ainsworth students the opportunity to participate in elimination rounds of word spelling, live, with a chance to go to state and national championships.
+This contest allows Ainsworth students to participate in elimination rounds of word spelling, live, with a chance to go to state and national championships.

 A student group made up of two students from each class in 3rd-5th grades.
 Advised by an Ainsworth staff member.